 For macroscopic description of the macroscopic quantum tunneling we need two collective variables which are relevant for the black hole.
 One of them is the horizon area $A=4\pi R^2$.
 Bekenstein \cite{Bekenstein1974} proposed that $A$ is an adiabatic invariant and thus can be quantized according to the Ehrenfest principle, that classical adiabatic invariants may correspond to observables with discrete spectrum.
 So the area of the horizon $A$ could be the proper candidate for the quantum mechanics of the black hole.

 Another candidate is the gravitational coupling $K=1/4G$, where $G$ is the Newton constant.
 It enters the Einstein-Hilbert gravitational action:

 where ${\cal R}$ is the scalar curvature.

-In the modified gravity theories, such as the scalar-tensor and $f(R)$ theories (see e.g. \cite{Starobinsky1980} and the latest paper \cite{Barrow2020} with references therein), the effective Newton ``constant`` $G$ can be space-time dependent, and thus is not fundamental.
-In the chiral superfluid $^3$He-A the coupling $K$ in the effective gravity and the fine structure ``constant`` $\alpha$ in effective electrodynamics are determined by physics on the microscopic level.\cite{Volovik2003} One obtains $K\propto \Delta_0^2$ and $1/\alpha \propto \ln (\Delta_0/T)$, where $\Delta_0$ is the gap amplitude, which plays the role of the ultraviolet cut-off, and $T$ is the temperature of the liquid, which plays the role of the infrared cut-off.
+In the modified gravity theories, such as the scalar-tensor and $f(R)$ theories (see e.g. \cite{Starobinsky1980} and the recent paper \cite{Barrow2020} with references therein), the effective Newton ``constant`` $G$ can be space-time dependent, and thus cannot be the fundamental constant.
+In the superfluid $^3$He-A with Weyl fermionic quasiparticles, the coupling $K$ in the effective gravity and the fine structure ``constant`` $\alpha$ in the effective electrodynamics are determined by physics on the microscopic level.\cite{Volovik2003} In these effective theories, one obtains $K\propto \Delta_0^2$ and $1/\alpha \propto \ln (\Delta_0/T)$, where $\Delta_0$ is the gap amplitude and $T$ is the temperature of the liquid.
+Here $\Delta_0$ and $T$ play the role of the ultraviolet cut-off and of the infrared cut-off correspondingly.
 In the inhomogeneous superfluid (inhomogeneous vacuum) both $K$ and $\alpha$ depend on coordinates.
-It is not surprizing that in the quantum vacuum there is also the connection between gravitational coupling $K$ and $\alpha$ in quantum electrodynamics as suggested in Refs. \cite{Landau1955,Akama,AkamaTerazawa,Terazawa,TerazawaAkama,Terazawa1981,KlinkhamerVolovik2005}.
+It is not surprizing that in the relativistic quantum vacuum there is also the connection between the gravitational coupling $K$ and the coupling $\alpha$ in quantum electrodynamics as suggested in Refs. \cite{Landau1955,Akama,AkamaTerazawa,Terazawa,TerazawaAkama,Terazawa1981,KlinkhamerVolovik2005}.

-The Einstein in Eq. (\ref{eq:gravity_action}) contains the product of the scalar Riemann curvature $R$ and the gravitational coupling constant $K$.
-This suggests that these variables are the local thermodynamic variables.
-They are similar to temperature, pressure, chemical potential, number density, etc. in condensed matter.
-Indeed, the Riemann curvature as the covariant quantity may serve as one of the thermodynamical characteristics of the macroscopic matter.\cite{Pronin1987} If so, the gravitational coupling constant $K$ in front of the scalar curvature in Einstein action also becomes the thermodynamic quantity, see Ref. \cite{KlinkhamerVolovik2008e}.
+The Einstein-Hilbert action (\ref{eq:gravity_action}) contains the product of the scalar Riemann curvature $R$ and the gravitational coupling constant $K$.
+This may suggest that these variables can be considered as the local thermodynamic variables, which are similar to temperature, pressure, chemical potential, number density, etc., in condensed matter physics.
+Indeed, the Riemann curvature as the covariant quantity may serve as one of the thermodynamical characteristics of the macroscopic matter.\cite{Pronin1987} If so, the gravitational coupling constant $K$ in front of the scalar curvature in the Einstein-Hilbert action also becomes the thermodynamic quantity, see Ref. \cite{KlinkhamerVolovik2008e}.

 Let us now go from the local thermodynamic variables to the global ones, which characterize the global objects, such as the black hole.
 Integration of the Riemann curvature in Eq.(\ref{eq:gravity_action}) over the black hole Euclidean spacetime (the 4-volume integral) gives rise to the global variable, which is canonically conjugate to $K$ in the black hole thermodynamics.
 It is the area $A$ of the black hole horizon.\cite{Volovik2020a}